 Loans are repaid under the same arrangements as Higher Education Loan Program (HELP) debts.

-Students begin repaying their loan once their income reaches \$54,435 for 2024-25 and after their HELP debt has been fully repaid.
-Loan amounts don't accrue interest, but they are indexed on 1 June each year.
+- Students begin repaying their loan once their income reaches the repayment threshold and after their HELP debt has been fully repaid. - For more information on thresholds and repayments, go to servicesaustralia.gov.au/paying-back-studentstart-up-loan